 Oakland Raiders Midseason Awards

-Nov 8, 2015; Pittsburgh, PA, USA; Pittsburgh Steelers quarterback Ben Roethlisberger (7) scrambles under pressure from Oakland Raiders outside linebacker Malcolm Smith (53) during the second quarter at Heinz Field.
-The Steelers won 38-35.
+Nov 8, 2015; Pittsburgh, PA, USA; Oakland Raiders wide receiver Amari Cooper (89) and quarterback Derek Carr (4) celebrate after combining on a touchdown pass against the Pittsburgh Steelers during the second quarter at Heinz Field.
 Mandatory Credit: Charles LeClaire-USA TODAY Sports

 Outstanding Rookie: Amari Cooper, WR

 This award should come as no surprise.
 Amari Cooper was a player who was almost unanimously regarded as the top offensive prospect in the draft, a can’t-miss wideout who can run every route, has speed and ball skills to be a deep threat, and has toughness and running ability to do damage underneath.
 He was a lock for the Raiders to select with the fourth overall pick very early on, and he was taken exactly where he was expected to.

 Some people, including one very stupid JBB staff writer who shall not be named, thought Cooper would be a bad pick for the Raiders.
 That particular staff writer, a Los Angeles resident more familiar with PAC-12 players like USC’s Leonard Williams, thought Williams would be a better choice at fourth overall because of his incredible ability as both a rush end and run stuffer.
 That staff writer also might have suggested that West Virginia’s Kevin White would be a better NFL wideout because of his enormous physical talents and size.
 That staff writer was dead wrong.